ProteinCalc Logo

 What Changes During Lactation

 Milk production adds protein output and increases total nutrient demands.
-The practical target is usually higher than the standard adult RDA, but it should still be realistic enough to sustain with disrupted sleep and irregular meals.
+The practical range is usually higher than the standard adult RDA, but it should still be realistic enough to sustain with disrupted sleep and irregular meals.

 If you are losing weight quickly, feeling depleted, or struggling with supply, protein should be assessed alongside total calories, hydration, iron, iodine, vitamin D, and feeding support.